gamifying-refactoring/gamifying-refactoring-website-theme/content/concept/idea.md

 weight: 10
 ---

-> Refactoring is an important concept which is really fun to learn and practice and I wanted to gamify it because it is such an important concept.
+> Refactoring is an important concept which is really fun to learn and practice.
+Hence, I wanted to gamify it.

 ### Foundation of the idea